divagarnavean6/OIBSIP/Task_2-Unemployment_analysis/readme.md

 ### 5.Rename the columns in the data using the columns attribute.

-### 6.Create a heatmap using Seaborn to visualize the correlation between different columns in the data.
+### 6.Create a heatmap using Seaborn to visualize the correlation between the different columns in the data.

 ### 7.Create a histogram using Seaborn to visualize the unemployment rate (EE) for each state in India.